Equipment and Tools for Small-Scale Intensive Crop Production

 Seeding and Planting

 Farmers must take several factors into consideration when choosing how best to establish a crop for production.
-Local soil and growing conditions, market considerations, and production resources affect whether a crop should be direct seeded or transplanted.
-How a crop is planted will affect its performance in establishment, earliness, quality, and yield.
+Local soil and growing conditions, market considerations, and crop type affect whether a crop should be direct-seeded or transplanted.
+Decisions made around crop establishment will affect performance; thus, the selection of appropriate tools for a particular farming operation can help greatly in saving time and labor, while also increasing the health, viable yield, speed to maturity, and quality of a crop.

 Equipment for Direct Seeding

 Other types of seeders should be used for crops that need to be planted in the soil at a uniform spacing and depth.
 These include precision seeders, pinpoint seeders, stick- or jab-type seeders, and drills.
-Precision seeders can be manually pushed or tractor mounted and dispense individual seeds in a furrow.
+Precision seeders can be manually pushed or tractor mounted to dispense individual seeds in a furrow.
 Seeds can be singulated through several different mechanisms, including cups, belts, vacuums, plates, and rollers.
 For small-scale farms, Glaser, Earthway, and Jang are brand names of precision push seeders that use plates or rollers.
-The Stanhay uses belts, and the Nibex uses cups—both are available as walk-behind push seeders or toolbar-mounted seeders (Volk, 2009).
-Many of these single-row seeders offer attachments that can connect seeders together for seeding multiple rows, attach seeders to a wheel hoe, or mount seeders with a fertilizer attachment.
+The Stanhay uses belts, and the Nibex uses cups.
+Both of these are available as walk-behind push seeders or toolbar-mounted seeders (Volk, 2009).
+Some seeders function as standalone units capable of seeding up to six rows of seed, while other single-row seeders offer attachments that can connect seeders together for seeding multiple rows, attach seeders to a wheel hoe, or mount seeders with a fertilizer attachment.

 Pinpoint seeders are designed to be manually pulled and perform well for greenhouse planting.
 Medium- to large-sized seeds can be hand planted through a stick- or jab-type seeder that can also plant through plastic mulch.
 Seed drills also are available for manual or tractor-mounted seeding.
 Discs can be set for the size of the seed, but thinning may be necessary to achieve proper spacing between plants.
 Planet Jr. is a classic name associated with vegetable drills.
 Drills can also be used for planting grains and cover crops.